-Table 7 Noise Limits at Industrial and Commercial Boundaries Table /
+Table 7Noise Limits at Industrial and Commercial Boundaries

 Noise Level (dB)

 Source Region Day (7 AM to 10 PM) Night (10 PM to 7 AM)

-1 (Industrial Uses South of W. 190th Street) 70 65
+1 (Industrial Uses South of W. 190th St.) 70 65

 2 (Surrounding Torrance Airport) 60 55

 All Remaining Industrial Land Uses 60 55

 All Commercial Land Use 60 55

-Additionally, noise sources on commercial and industrial land must not produce noise that exceeds the limits in Table 6 at residential receivers.
-Table 8, Corrections to Noise Limits, shows the adjustments to the limits in Tables 6 and 7 under certain conditions.
+Additionally, noise sources on commercial and industrial land must not produce noise that causes residential receivers to exceed the limits in Table 6.
+Table 8, Corrections to Noise Limits, shows the adjustments to the limits in Tables 1 and 2 under certain conditions.